dmachard/extensiveautomation-server/README.md

 **ExtensiveAutomation**  is a generic automation framework for integration, regression and end-to-end usages.
 The framework provided a rich and collaborative workspace environment.
 The server can run on both Python 2 and Python 3, and also run on Linux and Windows.

+Note: No more support provided with Python 2!

 ## Server Installation